4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: Introduction

-\textbf{Our contribution.} We close the complexity gap for the Maker-Breaker convention, by showing that deciding whether Maker has a winning strategy on a given 4-uniform hypergraph is {\sf PSPACE}-complete.
-We use the same fragment of \textsc{GeneralizedGeography} as in \cite{Finn}, employing the same strategy of proof but adapting the 5-uniform gadgets to make them 4-uniform.
-We then show that the same construction also works in the Maker-Maker convention, improving the {\sf PSPACE}-completeness result from rank 4 previously to 4-uniform.
-Section \ref{section2} contains some definitions and preliminary results on the three games at hand (Maker-Breaker, Maker-Maker, and Geography).
-Section \ref{section3} is dedicated to the Maker-Breaker reduction, and Section \ref{section4} explains why the construction still works in the Maker-Maker convention.
-Section \ref{section5} concludes this paper and provides leads for future work.
+\textbf{Our contribution.} We close the complexity gap for the Maker-Breaker convention, by showing that the Maker-Breaker problem is {\sf PSPACE}-complete for 4-uniform hypergraphs, even with bounded maximum degree.
+For this, we use the same fragment of \textsc{GeneralizedGeography} that was used by Koepke in \cite{Finn}, employing the same strategy of proof but adapting the gadgets of rank 5 to make them 4-uniform.
+This result is proved in Section \ref{section3}, after some definitions and preliminary lemmas in Section \ref{section2} on the three games at hand (Maker-Breaker, Maker-Maker, and Geography).
+In Section \ref{section4}, we show that the Maker-Breaker construction also works in the Maker-Maker convention, improving the {\sf PSPACE}-completeness result from rank 4 previously to 4-uniform.
+We then show in Section \ref{section5} that the same construction gives a proof of {\sf PSPACE}-completeness for the vertex-$C_4$-game, which constitutes the first result on the algorithmic complexity of the vertex-$H$-game for both conventions.
+Finally, Section \ref{section6} concludes this paper and provides leads for future work.